News

 • Permission to explore

-This Valentine’s Day, let baking be a shared adventure - one filled with laughter, learning, and moments kids will remember long after the last crumb is gone.
+This Valentine’s Day, let baking be a shared adventure, one filled with laughter, learning, and connection.
+The treats may disappear quickly, but the memories (and skills) will last long after the last crumb is gone.

 Frequently asked questions